NerdyXG/PhoneBook/README.md

 # Phonebook System

-The Phonebook System is a simple and intuitive command-line application, albeit it may evolve to support a Graphical User Interface, is designed to manage and organize contact information efficiently.
+The Phonebook System is a simple and intuitive command-line application, albeit it may evolve to support a Graphical User Interface, designed to manage and organize contact information efficiently.
 It allows users to store, retrieve, and manage their contacts in a convenient and user-friendly manner.

 ## Features